-Value statements are grounded in values and define how people want to behave with each other in an organization, an institution, a company, or a family.
+Value statements are derived from and grounded in values.
+They define how people want to behave with each other in an organization, an institution, a company, or a family.
 They are statements about how the organization will value customers, suppliers, and the internal community.
-Value statements describe actions which are the living enactment of the fundamental values held by most individuals within the organization.
+Value statements describe actions that are the living enactment of the fundamental values held by most individuals within the organization.

 The following are examples of values.
 You might use these as the starting point for thinking about and articulating them as a human being.

 ambition, competency, individuality, equality, integrity, service, responsibility, accuracy, respect, dedication, diversity, improvement, enjoyment/fun, loyalty, credibility, honesty, innovativeness, teamwork, excellence, accountability, empowerment, quality, efficiency, dignity, collaboration, stewardship, empathy, accomplishment, courage, wisdom, independence, security, challenge, influence, learning, compassion, friendliness, discipline/order, generosity, persistency, optimism, dependability, flexibility

 Why Identify and Establish Your Values?

 Your values are made up of everything that has happened to you in your life and include influences from: your parents and family, your religious affiliation, your friends and peers, your education, your reading, and more.
 Effective people recognize these environmental influences and identify and develop a clear, concise, and meaningful set of values/beliefs, and priorities.
 Once defined, values impact every aspect of your life.

 - You demonstrate and model your values in action in your personal and work behaviors, decision making, contribution, and interpersonal interaction.

 - You use your values to make decisions about priorities in your daily work and home life.